Security-Onion-Solutions/securityonion-docs/rbac.rst

       - Read all case-related information for all cases
     * - *cases/write*
       - Create and update cases, and escalate events to cases
+    * - *config/read*
+      - Read system configuration parameters
+    * - *config/write*
+      - Update and in some cases duplicate system configuration parameters
+    * - *detections/read*
+      - Read all detection related details
+    * - *detections/write*
+      - Create and update detections and overrides
     * - *events/read*
+      - Read from Elasticse    * - *events/read*
       - Read from Elasticsearch
     * - *events/write*
       - Write to Elasticsearch
     * - *events/ack*
       - Acknowledge alerts
+    * - *grid/read*
+      - Read information about the grid and its node memberships
+    * - *grid/write*
+      - Accept and reject grid memberships from new and existing nodes
     * - *jobs/read*
       - View all PCAP jobs
     * - *jobs/pivot*